ZerBea/wifi_laboratory/README.md

 Warning
 --------------

-WiFi laboratory is designed to be an analysis tool.
+hcxlabtool is designed to be an analysis tool.

 It should only be used in a 100% controlled environment(!).